How to design and implement a vehicle wash bay

 Contact Cleanawater for expert advice

-Cleanawater has more than 20 years experience in Australian wastewater systems.
-We have worked with clients and local water authorities across the breadth of the country to implement vehicle wash bay systems that discharge into municipal wastewater sewers.
-Our track record and expertise make us the ideal partner to help you set up your vehicle wash bay facility.
+Cleanawater has more than 20 years of experience in Australian wastewater systems.
+We have worked with clients and local water authorities across the country to implement wash bays that discharge into municipal wastewater sewers.